Slippage: How to Get Your Desirable Price

 Don't Trade in Times of High Volatility

-High volatility occurs in times of important economic events, news, and rumors.
+High volatility occurs in times of important economic events, news and rumours.
 The first thing you should do is to avoid the market in times of notable economic releases.
 The list of important economic events is available via the economic calendar.

-The Bank of Canada had a meeting on March 4, 2020.
-Analysts didn’t expect any changes to the interest rate.
+The Bank of Canada had a meeting on 4 March 2020.
+Analysts didn't expect any changes to the interest rate.
 Nevertheless, the central bank cut the rate by 50bp.
-If you are familiar with the monetary policy rules, you know that the rate cut leads to a weak domestic currency, while a rate hike causes its appreciation.
-On the chart, we see the USD/CAD pair surged immediately after the bank’s decision.
+If you're familiar with the monetary policy rules, you know that the rate cut leads to a weak domestic currency, while a rate hike causes its appreciation.
+On the chart, we see the USD/CAD pair surged immediately after the bank's decision.

 Don't Enter Low-Liquidity Markets

 Liquidity depends on the asset you trade and trading hours.
-The major pairs, such as EUR/USD, GBP/USD, USD/JPY, USD/CAD, AUD/USD, NZD/USD, and USD/CHF, have the highest liquidity.
-While rare pairs, such as USD/TRY, USD/MXN, are traded less often, thus, the liquidity is lower.
+The major pairs, such as EUR/USD, GBP/USD, USD/JPY, USD/CAD, AUD/USD, NZD/USD and USD/CHF, have the highest liquidity.
+On the other hand, rare pairs, such as USD/TRY and USD/MXN, are traded less often, so their liquidity is lower.

 Avoid times of high volatility and low liquidity.

 As for the best trading hours, they depend on the asset you trade.
 Every market has trading sessions.
-If we talk about Forex, we are looking at Australian, Asian, European, and American sessions.
-For example, the Australian dollar will have high liquidity during Australian and Asian sessions because traders in those regions are more interested in AUD that is used for financial operations than in GBP.
+If we talk about forex, we are looking at Australian, Asian, European and American sessions.
+For example, the Australian dollar will have high liquidity during Australian and Asian sessions because traders in those regions are more interested in AUD, which is used for financial operations, than in GBP.

 Slippage and Order Types